United℠ Business Card review

 United Business Card Overview

 Small business owners who are loyal to United Airlines can rejoice with the United Business card.
-Its valuable welcome offer kickstart your experience with plenty of momentum: 75,000 bonus miles after spending $5,000 on purchases in the first three months your account is open.
-The card used to be known as the United Explorer Business card but has since been refreshed to offer even more benefits.
-The numerous benefits and travel perks make this card a contender among the numerous business credit cards available.
-It’s also possibly the best United Airlines business credit card available.
+Its valuable welcome offer kickstarts your experience with plenty of momentum and its numerous benefits and travel perks make it a contender among the numerous business credit cards available.

 What are the pros and cons?